LukasFlorian/T1000/main.typ

 A detailed visualization of the #ssd-vgg architecture is shown in @initial-vgg-image.

 #figure(
-  image("assets/VGG.png", width: 100%, fit: "cover"),
+  image("assets/vgg.png", width: 100%, fit: "cover"),
-  caption: [The initial #ssd-vgg architecture initially used. \"ConvX_Y\" names a series of convolutional layers preceded by a maxpooling layer.
-The individual layers are not visualized as they do not affect feature map dimensions.], )<initial-vgg-image>
+  caption: [The initial #ssd-vgg architecture], )<initial-vgg-image>
+\"ConvX_Y\" names a series of convolutional layers preceded by a maxpooling layer.
+The individual layers are not visualized as they do not affect feature map dimensions.

 #figure(
   caption: [#ssd-vgg anchor boxes],